 Labrador retrievers regularly top the list of most popular dog breeds.
 These smart, social dogs are known for their amiable temperaments and their patience.
 Traditionally bred as hunting dogs, Labs also are among the most popular service dogs, acting as guide dogs for blind people and as therapy dogs.

 By socializing these dogs early, you can tap into their natural instincts as protectors and companions.

 Labs are natural born people pleasers.
-You can build on their genetic predisposition to be good companions by ensuring that your Labrador Retriever puppy is well socialized.
-This means you should introduce him to as many new people and places as possible during his early months of life.
+Introduce your Lab puppy to as many new people and places as possible during the early months of its life.
 Keep each new meeting and experience positive and upbeat.
 Doing this will reinforce your Lab's natural tendency to be friendly and accepting of everyone.

 Exercise Every Day